Updated: April 10, 2023 - 8 min read

 Exploring readily available data

 The data story of product performance is the most important story a product manager will tell on behalf of their organization.
-It’s a comprehensive overview that keeps all parties across the organization updated on their product’s high level progress.
+It’s a comprehensive overview that keeps all parties across the organization updated on their product’s high-level progress.
 Product managers are constantly evaluating how to improve the customer experience.
-In Using Business Intelligence to Tell Your Product’s Performance Story, we were introduced to the streaming media company, Get Fit.
-They own a streaming exercise video service that has recently grown to over 7 million subscribers.
+For example, Get Fit owns a streaming exercise video service that has recently grown to over 7 million subscribers.
 They are currently monitoring these key measures to gauge performance:

 With these metrics Get Fit has been able to tell stories like these: